 - From roofing apprentice to British Chambers of Commerce president

-Netstar started its apprenticeship scheme in order to find enthusiastic employees, likely to be “digital natives” from the millennial generation.
+Why did Netstar decide to start its apprenticeship scheme?Netstar started its apprenticeship scheme in order to find enthusiastic employees, likely to be “digital natives” from the millennial generation.
 The hope was that Netstar would gain loyal employees out of the scheme who would grow with the company and eventually contribute to the development of others.

-The scheme is very easy to participate in, easier than a normal job hiring process.
+What advice would you give to other fast growth businesses which are considering taking on tech apprentices but are perhaps worried the process will be difficult and the scheme ineffective?The scheme is very easy to participate in, easier than a normal job hiring process.
 The scheme is very effective provided you’re not expecting apprentices to come in and perform without giving them the necessary training.
 We have some members of permanent staff in various technical and leadership roles who were once apprentices – so we’re proof that it can work!